uswds/uswds-site/pages/about/community.md

 ## Contribute to USWDS
 There are several ways to contribute to USWDS.
 Participating in the community is one way to contribute.
-There are also specific stages during the design process when you can contribute.
-Please visit our [wiki](https://github.com/uswds/uswds/wiki/Contribution-Guidelines:-Design) to read our full contribution guidelines.
-Also, please note that every submission we receive goes through a full design review.
-Changes that only affect underlying code are reviewed by our developers.
+See [our contributing guidelines](https://github.com/uswds/uswds/blob/develop/CONTRIBUTING.md) for more about how to contribute back to our codebase.
+Also, please note that every submission we receive goes through a full design and code review.

 <p>
   <a href="https://github.com/uswds/uswds" class="usa-button usa-button--outline width-card-lg margin-top-2">